amberstar/State/Docs/GetStarted.md

 ####Install Mogenerator

-Mogenerator is used to generate the model code with the State templates.
+Mogenerator is used to generate the model code with the STState templates.
 You can download Mogenerator [here](http://rentzsch.github.io/mogenerator/), or to install using [homebrew](http://mxcl.github.com/homebrew)  type `$ brew install mogenerator ` into the terminal.

-####Get the State template files
+####Get the STState template files
-If you downloaded the State project the templates are located in the [Templates](https://github.com/STLabs/State/tree/master/Templates) directory.
+If you downloaded the STState project the templates are located in the [Templates](https://github.com/STLabs/STState/tree/master/Templates) directory.

 ####Run Mogenerator on the model design using the templates
 Type the following in to terminal to generate the model code files.